SainsburyWellcomeCentre/RCWG/_proposals/trainingInOpenScience.md

 - Organize advanced courses on, for example, data acquisition, image analysis, time-series analysis and statistical neuroscience.

-### Support from the SWC/GCNU management

-To make the SWC/GCNU an institution where open-science is the norm we need support from the SWC/GCNU management.
-We ask this management:

-- To request every lab to request at least one of its members to attend the two-day PyStarter introductory course to open data tools.

 ### Stakeholders

 - Any SWC/GCNU member producing scientif results.